udacity/nd087-c3-self-healing-architectures-exercises/lesson-2-deployment-strategies/exercises/README.md

       1. `kubectl run debug --rm -i --tty --image nicolaka/netshoot -- /bin/bash`
       2. `curl <service_ip`
 5. Now we will initiate a canary deployment for `canary-v2` via a bash script
-   1. create a bash script `canary.sh`
+   1. create a bash script `canary.sh` and create a function called `canary_deploy` which will house your execution code
    2. Edit the `canary-svc.yml` to allow multiple versions of the application by removing this line `version: "1.0"` and apply it
    3. Deploy `canary-v2.yml` in incrementally by 2 while reducing the number of `canary-v1` replicas.
 Pause after every deployment for manual verification
       1. use `kubectl get pods -n udacity | grep -c canary-v1` to get the number of pod replicas for each app